Mobile payments in India: Immediate Payment Service (IMPS)

 On November 22, 2010, NPCI launched Immediate Payment Services (IMPS) to offer an instant, 24-hour×7, interbank electronic fund transfer service through mobile phones.
 IMPS facilitate customers to use mobile instruments as a channel for accessing their bank accounts and put high interbank fund transfers in a secured manner with immediate confirmation features.

 With over 900 million mobile subscriber and robust payment infrastructure, IMPS is well positioned to fulfill its objectives of enabling bank customers to use mobile instruments as a preferred channel for accessing their banks accounts, remit funds and also sub-serve the goal of electronification of retail payments.
-More than 54 banks already offer IMPS services to their customers.
+As of April 2023. there are 722 member banks which provide IMPS as a service.

 The basic aim of IMPS is to also enable micropayments on low-end mobile devices which support only voice and text, in addition to higher-end phones which could support web browsing or Java application capabilities.
 A person who has subscribed to a mobile payment service should be able to send money to any other person who has subscribed as well.
 This should be independent of the mobile network and the bank to which either of the persons belong.
 This is referred to as interoperability and is a key concern for any major technology to be successful.

 In India, the model for the delivery of IMPS will be bank-linked; which implies that customers wishing to avail themselves of this service should have: